shri1984/study-images/introduction_to bioinformatics.md

 ```

 ## Creating a file and adding contents to a file

-Stay in the folder you are in right now. you can use 'touch' to create a new file.
-But it is empty file.
+Stay in the folder you are in right now.
+You can use 'touch' to create a new file.
+But it is an empty file.
 Just check it using 'cat' or 'less'.

 ```
 touch test.txt